Last Updated on

 Getting beyond the soundbites, and into the actual causes, can be immensely satisfying.
 It will also help with absorbing and understanding current events quickly and more accurately.
 The flip side of having so much info readily available to us, is that we have the tendency to go for the quick gratification and react to those catchy headlines.
 This has led to all sorts of negative consequences (see Skim reading is the new normal).

-The reality however, is that most events don’t happen in isolation, and it does actually require some deeper thought and understanding in order to truly process what is going on.
+Events rarely happen in isolation.
+It often requires some deeper thought and actual understanding in order to truly process what is going on.
 The easier explanations aren’t necessarily the correct ones, in that there is a dramatic difference between correlation and causation.

 If someone who is trained to know and make that difference can help breakdown complex issues, so much the better, but it does take some effort on your part.

 Another way to get past the headlines and discover more about the issues, is to watch quality content and well presented documentaries that explore in greater detail the topics that affect us.
 They represent an incredibly powerful source of learning, through one of the most fundamentally human means, storytelling.
 For a collection of recommended documentaries, click the image above.

 Documentaries films and television programs provide a narrative with which to better assimilate the extensive and offer complex data that is coming our way.
 They can present expert interviews, visual explanations, and personal experiences, and package them neatly into a more digestible format.
 To be sure, there is certainly a range of quality among documentaries, but you’ll discover that as you continue your explorations.